Coal miners across Pennsylvania went on strike in 1902. They couldn't have succeeded without the ladies.

 The Upper Dauphin Register describes the new town being constructed in Williams Valley in a September 1865 edition.

 In Lykens, Pennsylvania the year 1877 was spent in economic desperation after a devastating mine fire.

 In a report written in April 1857, Joseph Ostermann details his work in opening the Williamstown Tunnel in Upper Dauphin County.

 In the spring of 1863, a series of strikes among miners stopped all work in the anthracite coal mines of Wiconisco Township.

 Here's how citizens celebrated "the glorious Fourth" in Lykens, Pennsylvania during the dark years of the American Civil War.

-Jake Daubert played his first professional baseball in Williams Valley in 1906.
-By 1910, he was playing in the big leagues.
+Daubert played his first professional baseball in Williams Valley in 1906.
+A decade later, he was an MVP and World Series champion.